 ●There is no vaccination that is legally required to enter the country, but it is desirable to complete the recommended vaccination in Japan in advance.
 In addition, it is strongly recommended that you confirm the vaccination history in advance, complete the designated form and submit it after entering the school.
 Please contact the OIST Health Center if you wish to receive vaccinations after entering school.

 ●In Japan, students are legally required to take annual health checkup.
 All new OIST PhD students are requested to attend the closest scheduled group health checkup on campus from their arrival.
 Also as they have possibility of using lasers as part of their PhD program, there will be a group laser safety eye checkup on campus.
 Please note that the annual health checkup and the laser safety eye checkup are mandatory.
 We will inform you further information after your arrival.

 【Special Health Screening】

-●If you are planning to use hazardous materials/ engage in hazardous works, such as organic solvents, specified chemical substances, ionizing radiation, lead, lasers, acidic chemicals, submergence, etc as part of your research at OIST, you will be required to take special health screening.
-Please contact OIST Health Center after your arrival if you meet this condition.
+●If you are planning to regulary use hazardous materials/ engage in hazardous works, such as organic solvents, specified chemical substances, ionizing radiation, lead, lasers, acidic chemicals, submergence, etc as part of your research at OIST, you will be required to take special health screening.
+Please check with your supervisor if you have any relevant works, and if applicable, please notify the OIST Health Center through your supervisor.

 ●The closest drug store and local medical facility are about 10 minutes by a car from campus.